yhs968/yhs968.github.io/_posts/2017-06-16-Installing mysqlclient on Ubuntu 16.04 LTS.md

 categories: db
 ---

-mysqlclient is a python library to connect to a MySQL DB.
+mysqlclient is a python library that you need to connect to a MySQL database using *MySQLdb*.
 However, when you install mysqlclient on ubuntu 16.04 LTS, you may get the following error:

 ```bash
 $ pip install mysqlclient